 How to Get a Refund on a Nonrefundable Airline Ticket

-If I had booked on Southwest, Alaska, and Allegiant, I could have easily gotten a refund.
+If I had booked on Southwest, Alaska, Allegiant, and Frontier, I could have easily gotten a refund.
 Because their refund policies are more flexible than the other airlines.

 You can cancel a Southwest flight within 10 minutes before departure.
 When you cancel your ticket, you get a travel credit for the cost of the flight.
 You have one year to use the travel credit.

 If you cancel or change your Alaska Airlines flight you can get a full refund less a $125 cancellation fee.
 Alaska waives the fee for MVP Gold and MVP75K members.
 The exception is Saver Fare tickets.
 Only the 24 hour DOT rule (see below) applies to Saver Fares.

 Allegiant lets you change your ticket up to one hour before your flight if you bought Trip Flex insurance.

-You can get a full refund on your airline ticket if you purchased it within 24 hours.
+You can get a full refund on your airline ticket if you cancel within 24 hours after purchase.

-This Department of Justice (DOT) rule applies to all airlines selling tickets in the US, including international airlines.
+This Department of Transportation (DOT) rule applies to all airlines selling tickets in the US, including international airlines.
 This means if your flight departs from the United States, you can cancel a nonrefundable ticket within 24 hours of purchase on any airline.

 Some airlines like American Airlines, have a slightly different policy.

 American allows you to hold a ticket for 24 hours without payment.
 This is their way to comply with the DOT rule.
-If you buy your ticket and cancel in 24 hours, you will be charged a change/cancellation fee.
+If you buy your ticket from American Airlines and cancel in 24 hours, you will be charged a change/cancellation fee.